vovaspace/brandi/docs/reference/binding-scopes.md

 ## `inContainerScope()`

 The container will return the same instance with each getting.
-This is similar to being a singleton, however if the container has a child container, that child container will get an instance unique to it.
+This is similar to being a singleton, however if the container has a [child container](./hierarchical-containers.md) or a [clone](./container-api#clone), that child container or clone will get an instance unique to it.

-For more information about hierarchical containers, see [Hierarchical Containers](./hierarchical-containers.md) section.

 #### Example